Academic and Professional Background:

 Current Occupation:

-2023- Assistant Professor, Faculty of Computer Sciences and Engineering, GIK Institute, Topi-Swabi, Pakistan
+2023- Assistant Professor, Faculty of Computer Science and Engineering, GIK Institute, Topi-Swabi, Pakistan

 Teaching: